 French, A Level

-Study subjects include: understanding native speakers in spoken and written materials; developing your confidence in self-expression and essay writing; cultural aspects of French-speaking society relevant to young people today such as lifestyle, music, cinema and literature.
+Study topics include understanding native speakers in spoken and written materials; developing your confidence in speaking, translating and essay writing while understanding cultural aspects of French-speaking society relevant today.

 How will I be assessed?